NickRimmer/insomnia-plugin-banner-remove/README.md

+﻿# Plugin depricated
+Hey!
+Just a heads-up that I'm archiving this repo.
+I've started working on my own client, where I'll be applying all the ideas I wanted to bring here 😊
+It's called [RestApia](https://www.restapia.app/).
+Feel free to check it out!

-﻿If you like this plugin, [leave it a :star: on Github!](https://github.com/NickRimmer/insomnia-plugin-banner-remove)
+ If you like this plugin, [leave it a :star: on Github!](https://github.com/NickRimmer/insomnia-plugin-banner-remove)

 # About